How Sandeep Joshi of ShowFlipper is using his consultancy firm to help freelancers establish parallel revenue streams.

 Nothing is permanent.
-Only constant forces are your passion and your love for your work.
-Every business and every field is kind enough to keep offering new opportunities if you continue to fight and ready to walk the wire.
+The only constant forces are your passion and your love for your work.
+Every business and every field is kind enough to keep offering new opportunities if you continue to fight and are ready to walk the wire.
 So professionally, just be there and don’t lose focus.

 We are getting referrals like never before.
 We managed to get business from channels we were yet to explore, for example, online live training/demonstrations/crowdfunding for artists, writers, and designers.
 We are about to scale up our venture as we launch a few more solutions for creators and buyers.

 This time too should be the mantra.